 About Hitachi

-Hitachi air conditioners are developed under Johnson Controls–Hitachi and distributed in Australia through Temperzone, giving the brand one of the strongest physical support networks in the country.
+Hitachi has been in Australia for over 50 years and selling air conditioners for more than 25 years.
+Manufactured under ‘Johnson Controls–Hitachi’ and distributed in Australia through Temperzone, giving the brand one of the strongest physical support networks in the country.

 The airHome models include airCloud Go app compatibility, which enables smart-home integration on supported units.
-Hitachi’s Australian lineup is made up of three main series: the airHome range, which offers the brand’s most advanced hygiene and control features; the E Series, which provides an entry-level option with FrostWash included; and the YHA1 Series, a legacy inverter range that continues to be used in some residential installations.
+Hitachi’s Australian line-up is made up of three main series: the airHome range, which offers the brand’s most advanced hygiene and control features; the E Series, which provides an entry-level option with FrostWash included; and the YHA1 Series, a legacy inverter range that continues to be used in some residential installations.

 Hitachi Air Conditioner Range, Efficiency & Performance

-Most Hitachi split-system models use inverter technology, include reverse-cycle heating and cooling, and feature hygiene functions such as FrostWash, making them broadly comparable to the mainstream systems outlined in our Air Conditioning Buyers Guide and Reverse Cycle Air Conditioners article
+Most Hitachi split-system models use inverter technology, include reverse-cycle heating and cooling, and feature hygiene functions such as FrostWash, making them broadly comparable to the mainstream systems outlined in our Air Conditioning Buyers Guide and Reverse Cycle Air Conditioners guides.

 Hitachi airHome 400 Series (Reverse-Cycle)